FadyMohareb/genomegit2021/README.md

 The user can alternatively use ```--message=<message>``` if they used a commit message instead.
 The number of threads can be provided using ```genomegit diff --threads``` or ```--t=<x>```, as previously described.
 This might prove useful when comparing non-consecutive versions, as comparisons of assembly versions may need to be performed. ```genomegit log``` will provide a list of commits with their hashes.

-The user can also execute ```genomegit report``` to obtain a report output *GenomeGit_Report.txt*, which contains the all the information regarding the differences between assembly versions.
+The user can also execute ```genomegit report``` to obtain a report output *GenomeGit_Report.txt*, which contains the all the information regarding a particular assembly.

+A BUSCO analysis can also be executed while making a report or viewing the difference between two versions of genomic data by including the additional parameter ```--busco```.
+The lineage dataset used in BUSCO can also be specified using ```--lineage_dataset=<x>```.

 ## Example commands